Jammy2211/PyAutoLens/docs/howtolens/chapter_2_lens_modeling.rst

 The chapter contains the following tutorials:

 `Tutorial 1: <https://github.com/Jammy2211/autolens_workspace/blob/master/notebooks/howtolens/chapter_2_lens_modeling/tutorial_1_non_linear_search.ipynb>`_
-- How a `NonLinearSearch` is used to fit a lens model.
+- How a non-linear search is used to fit a lens model.

 `Tutorial 2: Parameter Space And Priors <https://github.com/Jammy2211/autolens_workspace/blob/master/notebooks/howtolens/chapter_2_lens_modeling/tutorial_2_parameter_space_and_priors.ipynb>`_
 - The Concepts of a parameter space and priors.